 While these are design problems are quite common, I believe they are unacceptable.
 The purpose and mechanics of a well-designed program should be obvious from inspection, and should never require external knowledge, experimentation, or documentation to understand.
+This is the very definition of what it means to be intuitive.
 The old programmer acronym of RTFM should be replaced with DTFUI.

 By contrast, the more obvious design problems—the over complexity and exposing everything on a single surface—are of secondary importance and easy to fix.